Mamaduwa Wewa

 History

-Mamaduwa Wewa has been identified as the ancient Mahida Wewa (Mahinda-vapi), as it is mentioned in the slab inscription of King Sena II (853-887 A.D.) that was discovered on the bund of this tank (Nicholas, 1963; Ranawella, 2001).
+Mamaduwa Wewa is identified as the ancient Mahida Wewa (Mahinda-vapi), as it is mentioned in the slab inscription of King Sena II (853-887 A.D.) that was discovered on the bund of this tank (Nicholas, 1963; Ranawella, 2001).
 The inscription has been set up to prohibit fishing (poaching or stealing) in Mahida Wewa (Ranawella, 2001).

 The tank is believed to have been repaired during the reign of King Kassapa V [(914-923 A.D.)
 Arumugam, 1969].
 The Mahindatalaka Wewa restored by King Parakramabahu I (1153-1186 A.D.) during his reign is identical to this tank (Nicholas, 1963).